-Most executives don’t really know what makes their colleagues ‘tick’.
+Most leaders don't really know what makes their colleagues ‘tick'.
 This even applies to people that they have worked with for years.
 You may be thinking, so what?
 Well, this matters for a number of reasons, including its impact on the effectiveness of teamwork and collaboration.

 When conflicts or tensions arise within teams (as they inevitably will), people tend to blame personalities or politics.
 However, the real problem is often a failure to fully understand our colleagues’ motivations.
-So, pause for a moment: If you are frustrated by a colleague or their behavior, maybe you don’t fully understand their motivations.
+So, pause for a moment: If you are frustrated by a colleague or their behaviour, maybe you don’t fully understand their motivations.